 In Russian transcription until 1936 - “Erivan”.

-Located on the left bank (along the Araks River) part of the Ararat valley.
-Altitude: from 900 to 1300 m, part of the city is located on a volcanic plateau north of the Ararat valley.
-In May 1918, Erivan becomes the capital of the Republic of Armenia.
-At the beginning
+Located on the left bank (along the Araks River) part of the Ararat Valley.
+Altitude above sea level: from 900 to 1300 m, part of the city is located on a volcanic plateau north of the Ararat Valley.
+In May 1918, Erivan became the capital of the Republic of Armenia.
+At first

 December 1920